1. Checkmk in a Docker container

 assign a password manually.
 Simply add the

-With the default command to create a Checkmk container, the ID of the instance
+With the default command to create a Checkmk container, the ID of the site

 created in the container will be